AEADataEditor/aea-cumulative-summary/impacts_of_aea_data_editing.md

 Overall, **201 undergraduate students**  have been engaged in this academic activity.
 Their names are listed in the Appendix.
-In addition, a pilot project in Summer 2024 provided interships to 9 undergraduates from various undergraduate institutions around the U.S.
+In addition, since the Summer of 2024, I have provided interships to 9 undergraduates each year from various undergraduate institutions around the U.S.

 ## Graduate Students and Pre-docs

 Naturally, this is not a job to manage as a single person.
-The LDI Replication Lab has had the participation of **six graduate students**, and **three pre-docs**.
+The LDI Replication Lab has had the participation of **seven graduate students**, and **three pre-docs**.
 Both prior pre-docs have gone on to do an economics Ph.D. program.

 ## Impact elsewhere